wesib/wesib/README.md

 }
 ```

-However, the component state update notification is no-op by default.
-To enable state tracking changes
-a `StateSupport` feature must be enabled.
-Then a `ComponentState` instance will be available in component context.
-The component state allows to track the component state updates.
+A `ComponentState` instance available in component context allows to track the component state updates.

 Shadow DOM